taz717/FantasyTracker/README.md

 1) create a csv with stats for every enemy required
 2) pull from the stats into a class that creates enemeies as objects
 3) grab stats for parties which are arrayed together.
-4) display all stats (abilities too because fuck khalil)
+4) display all stats (abilities too because screw khalil)

 ### Combat maths